TERMS OF SERVICE

 7.1.1 This Fair Use Policy applies to Hosting Services only, including virtual private servers, dedicated servers, web hosting, and colocation.

-7.1.2 This Fair Use Policy does not apply to Connectivity Services.
+7.1.2 This Fair Use Policy does not apply to Connectivity Services, IP Transit Services, DDoS Protection Services, or Wholesale Broadband Services.
 Business broadband and ethernet leased line services are provided with the bandwidth speeds specified in your order confirmation and are not subject to the usage restrictions set out in this section.
+IP Transit Services are subject to the terms set out in Section 9.
+Wholesale Broadband Services are subject to the terms set out in Section 8A.

 7.2 Unmetered Bandwidth